-The role of a Solicitor is to provide advice and assistance on legal matters.
+The role of a solicitor is to provide advice and assistance on legal matters.
 They are instructed directly by clients and are typically the first point of contact if you have a problem.
-There clients can range from individuals, businesses, companies and government organisations.
+Their clients can range from individuals, businesses, companies and government organisations.

 Most solicitors can be referred to as general practitioners providing general services either over the telephone, by e-mail, via a face-to-face meeting and representing them in court.